sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 Can you recognize any features in the image?

 Let's explore this image with the `Inspector` tool.
-When you click on the `Inspector` tab on the right hand side of the Code Editor, your cursor should now look like a crosshair.
-When you click on a location on the image, the `Inspector` panel will report data for that location in three categories as follows:
+Click the `Inspector` tab on the right side of the Code Editor, your cursor should now look like a crosshair.
+Clicking on a location will display data in the `Inspector` panel under three categories:

 <img align="center" src="../images/intro-gee/fig29.png" vspace="10" width="300">